 Working with Business

 Today’s students are more than future employees and customers.
 They are a powerful voice in society with the ability to affect business practices and buying decisions now.
-Businesses that support education create a more skilled labor pool, a more educated society and assist in developing a foundation for a more effective education system.
+Businesses that support education not only build a loyal customer base, they also create a more skilled labor pool, a more educated society and assist in developing a foundation for a more effective education system.